erjank/teaching/novice.md

 [^1]: It's Victoria.

-[^2]: "When the cook tastes the soup, that’s formative: When the
+[^2]: "When the cook tastes the soup, that's formative: When the
       guests taste the soup, that’s summative."
 (Michael Scriven, as quoted by Debra Dirksen.)